chienj1/near-payday/README.md

 # Contract
 1. A contract can be interact through `near-cli` or through a front-end, whose code is provided in ./frontend.
 2. Install `near-cli` with `yarn add near-cli` (or `yarn global add near-cli` if you want to install globally)
 3. the 'near' command is in "./node_modules/near-cli/bin/near", you may want to add it to PATH.
+4. The deployed contract is called `ffpay.looksrare.testnet`.

 ## Installation
 After cloning, run the following commands to install: